 records the change in a special structure known as the

-insert buffer is kept small so that it fits entirely in the
+buffer).
+The change buffer is kept small so that it fits

-buffer pool, and changes can be applied very quickly.
-This
+entirely in the buffer pool, and changes can be applied very

-buffering.
-(Formerly, it applied only to inserts and was
+(Formerly, it applied only to inserts and was called

-Periodically, the insert buffer is merged into the secondary index trees in the database.
+Periodically, the change buffer is merged into the secondary index trees in the database.
 Often, it is possible to merge several changes into the same page of the index tree, saving disk I/O operations.
-It has been measured that the insert buffer can speed up insertions into a table up to 15 times.
+It has been measured that the change buffer can speed up insertions into a table up to 15 times.

-The insert buffer merging may continue to happen after the transaction has been committed.
-In fact, it may continue to happen after a server shutdown and restart (see Section 14.19.2, “Forcing InnoDB Recovery”).
+The change buffer merging may continue to happen after the transaction has been committed.
+In fact, it may continue to happen after a server shutdown and restart (see Section 14.18.2, “Forcing InnoDB Recovery”).

-Insert buffer merging may take many hours when many secondary indexes must be updated and many rows have been inserted.
+Change buffer merging may take many hours when many secondary indexes must be updated and many rows have been inserted.
 During this time, disk I/O will be increased, which can cause significant slowdown on disk-bound queries.
-Another significant background I/O operation is the purge thread (see Section 14.2.13, “InnoDB Multi-Versioning”).
+Another significant background I/O operation is the purge thread (see Section 14.2.3, “InnoDB Multi-Versioning”).